apache/mxnet/doc/python/python_guide.md

 ### Pull

+We already see how to pull a single key-value pair.
 Similar to push, we can also pull the value into several devices by a single call.

 ```python
 >>> b = [mx.nd.ones(shape, gpu) for gpu in gpus]